-Since an initial 11 signatories were announced in late June – including Cambridge University Press, Elsevier and Oxford University Press – nine further publishers have signed, including SIAM, SAGE, eLife and Wiley.
+Since an initial 11 signatories were announced in late June – including Cambridge University Press, Elsevier and Oxford University Press – 11 further publishers have signed.
+These include SAGE, eLife, and Wiley and our most recent sigantories Brill, MIT Press and Siam .
 This brings the collective number of journals affected to over 7,000 – which will have a global impact on research across many disciplines.

 Agreement on the joint declaration was reached in a workshop organised by us after we shared our pioneering Framework for Action in Scientific Publishing – an action-focussed “roadmap” to minimise exclusion and bias in our publications.